StephenHubbard/wordcloud-mini/README.md

 * Fork and clone this project.
 * cd into it.
-* npm install to install project packages.
+* run npm install.

 ## Step 1

 ### Summary

-In this step, we'll install massive into our project and require it in `index.js`.
+In this step, we'll install react-d3-cloud and import our data set.

 ### Instructions